sergei-mironov/mobile-nixos-cfg/README.md

 * A status Issue on MobileNixos installer https://github.com/NixOS/mobile-nixos/issues/374

-Here we flash the Pinephone with the bootable MobileNixos configuration named [example.nix](./nix/example.nix).
+Here we flash the Pinephone with the bootable MobileNixos configuration [example.nix](https://github.com/grwlf/mobile-nixos-tools/blob/main/nix/example.nix#L1).
 Currently it has only an absolute minimum of features, like GUI+Wifi.

 1. Enable the `binfmt` boot option of the Host PC's kernel as described in the